CogStack/CogStack-NiFi/docs/security.md

 Following, one should modify the default passwords for the other build-in users (`logstash`, `kibanaro`, `readall`, `snapshotrestore`) and to create custom users (`cogstack_pipeline`, `cogstack_user`, `nifi`), as specified below.
 The script `create_es_users.sh` creates and sets up example users and roles in ElasticSearch cluster.

+#### Setting up Elasticsearch

+For configuring default users, please see the following env files:
+- `./elasticsearch_users.env` which is used in the `create_es_native_credentials.sh` script post ES container startup, it creates all the default users.
+If you wish to add more users make sure to take a look at the official documentation on how to create roles and accounts.
+- This script also creates a `SERVICE ACCOUNT TOKEN` which can be used for Kibana configuration.
+Please copy the token manually into the `elasticsearch.env` `ELASTICSEARCH_SERVICE_ACCOUNT_TOKEN` variable.

 ### New roles
 Example new roles that will be created after running `create_es_users.sh`: